 What Is Redistricting?

 Sullivan County legislators represent individual districts, as required by the County Charter.
 Those nine districts – one for each of the nine legislators – must by State law encompass an approximately equal percentage of the County’s overall population, as determined by the most recent Census.
 Thus every 10 years, after the U.S. Census figures are released, the Legislature must reorganize its districts so that legislators are each representing approximately one-ninth of the County’s population.
 This process is called redistricting.

 The 2020 U.S. Census figures were released in late 2021 and are needed to accurately determine how many people are in each of the existing districts and how the populations of the districts compare with one another.
 All nine legislative seats are up for election in November 2023, and both the public and potential legislative candidates need to know the boundaries of the new districts well before that election.
 Thus it is the Legislature’s intent to finish the redistricting process in 2022.

 What Are the Steps in the Redistricting Process?

-The first three steps have already been completed as of the release of this fact sheet.
+The first four steps have already been completed at this time.

 - U.S. Census figures are released.